singularityware/singularityware.github.io/pages/docs/overview/faq.md

 Additionally, the name "Singularity" for me (Greg) also stems back from my past experience working at a company called <a href="https://en.wikipedia.org/wiki/Linuxcare" target="_blank">Linuxcare</a> where the Linux Bootable Business Card (LNX-BBC) was developed.
 The BBC, was a Linux rescue disk which paved the way for all live CD bootable distributions using a compressed single image file system called the "singularity".

 The name has **NOTHING** to do with Kurzweil's (among others) prediction that artificial intelligence will abruptly have the ability to reprogram itself, surpass that of human intelligence and take control of the planet.
-If you are interested in this may I suggest the movie **Terminator 2: Judgement Day**.
+If you are interested in this may I suggest the movie **Terminator 2: Judgment Day**.

 ### What is so special about Singularity?
 While Singularity is a container solution (like many others), Singularity differs in it's primary design goals and architecture: